AdobeDocs/campaign-classic.en/help/configuration/using/editing-forms.md

   This form comprises multiple pages.
 To navigate the form, users select tabs at the top of the form.

   ![](assets/notebook_form_preview.png)

-* Wizard

-  This form comprises multiple floating screens that are ordered in a specific sequences.
-Users navigate from one screen to the next.
-[Read more](form-structure.md#wizards).

 * Vertical pane